General task topic

 - Represents an organizational division in a task topic.
 Sections organize subsets of information within the larger topic.
-Sections may not be nested.
-A section may have an optional title.
+Sections cannot be nested.
+A section can have an optional <title>.

-- Describes procedural task information that would not normally be ordered as steps, such as a group of general procedures that may all be applied in a particular situation.
+- Describes procedural task information that would not normally be ordered as <steps>, such as a group of general procedures that might all be applied in a particular situation.
 Instead of <step>, the <steps-informal> element uses <ol> and <ul> elements, which are less strictly defined than the <step> element.
-When converting legacy content, it may be simpler to convert numbered lists to <ol> elements than to <step> elements.
+When converting legacy content, it might be simpler to convert numbered lists to <ol> elements than to <step> elements.

 Comparison of general and strict task

 The following table compares the structures of general and strict task:

 |prerequisite (optional, in any order, any number)||prerequisite (optional, one only, must precede context)|

 |context (optional, in any order, any number)||context (optional, one only, must follow prerequisite)|

 |section (optional, in any order, any number)||(not defined for strict taskbody)|

 |result (optional, one only, precedes example)||result (optional, one only, precedes example)|

 |example (optional, any number, precedes post-req)||example (optional, one only, precedes post-req)|